ViennaRNA/ViennaRNA/doc/source/grammar.rst

 Implementations of these callbacks are separate for regular free energy evaluation, e.g. MFE prediction, and partition function applications.
 A data structure holding arbitrary data required for the callback functions can be associated to the domain as well.
-While @em RNAlib comes with a default implementation for structured and unstructured domains, the system is entirely user-customizable.
+While *RNAlib* comes with a default implementation for structured and unstructured domains, the system is entirely user-customizable.

-@see @ref domains_up, @ref domains_struc, @ref gquads, @ref ligands_up
+.. admonition:: See also...

+  :doc:`/grammar/domains_up`, :doc:`/grammar/domains_struc`, :doc:`/modules/gquads`,
+  :doc:`/ligands/unstructured_domains`

 Constraints on the Folding Grammar